 Devices is a 6-minute audio-visual meditation.
-Snake Eyes (Isabel Vazquez), a brooklyn-based dancer, vocalist and producer performed her song Devices, while Char Stiles captured it with 2D footage, 3D Kinect footage via Depth Kit and 3D multi-kinect footage via the Panoptic Studio.
+Snake Eyes (Isabel Vazquez), a Brooklyn-based dancer, vocalist and producer performed her song Devices, while I captured it with 2D footage, 3D Kinect footage via Depth Kit and 3D multi-Kinect footage via CMU’s Panoptic Studio.
 The footage will be processed and digested, rendering out a video experience, which can be easily shared online.

 When Isabel wrote Devices, as a person who suffers from PTSD, she discusses the effect that this disorder has on her intimate relationships, as well as its effects on her physical body.
 We use the Panoptic Studio to capture and animate Isabel’s body in such a way as to reflect the physical symptoms she has.
 The experience, when released, will hopefully raise awareness as to the complexity of this issue.